-- the history and structure of the organisation, - Roles and responsibilities of the Medical Workforce Unit, MEOs and SIT - Support structures in place for Interns - Position statements of the clinical duties, standard of clinical duties and learning responsibilities expected of interns, including the skills, knowledge and experience interns will gain during the rotation.
+- the history and structure of the organisation, • - Roles and responsibilities of the Medical Workforce Unit, MEOs, SIT, - Position statements of the clinical duties, standard of clinical duties and learning responsibilities expected of interns, including the skills, knowledge and experience interns will gain during the rotation.
 The JMO handbook is discussed in detail. - Assessment processes used throughout the rotation and expected standards, identifying learning needs for interns and evaluation of same.
-Shadowing with the departing Interns is a key feature of this week. - 5.
-Describe the formal and informal learning opportunities available, and a general statement regarding expected learning outcomes/Learning Plan for the intern in this rotation (eg. aligned to the Australian Curriculum Framework (ACF) for Junior Doctors Safe Patient Care, Patient Assessment, Emergencies, Patient Management, Common Problems & Conditions, Skills & Procedures, Patient Interaction, Managing Information, Working in Teams, Doctor & Society, Professional Behaviour, Teaching, Learning and Supervision):
+Shadowing with the departing Interns is a key feature of this week. - Describe the formal and informal learning opportunities available, and a general statement regarding expected 5. learning outcomes/Learning Plan for the intern in this rotation (eg. aligned to the Australian Curriculum Framework (ACF) for Junior Doctors - Safe Patient Care, Patient Assessment, Emergencies, Patient Management, Common Problems & Conditions, Skills & Procedures, Patient Interaction, Managing Information, Working in Teams, Doctor & Society, Professional Behaviour, Teaching, Learning and Supervision):